lakesareadesign/multi.pass/content/plugins/shareaholic/readme.txt

 * Show Related Posts data status

 == Upgrade Notice ==
+= 8.6.5 =
+We've improved the server connectivity check.
+If you've been getting the 'retry' error message after installing Shareaholic, this one is for you.

 = 8.6.1 =
 New option to show or hide share buttons, related content, etc on excerpts